-Role Purpose Key External Relationships To provide clear political leadershi County Council to help advance the value for money for residents and a means To be accountable for the devel strategies listed below and to ensi- able to meet the outcomes require To be accountable for the comm- below and to ensure that financial in those areas meets the require Business Plan and the MTFS.
-To be accountable for the projects/programmes listed below delivered on time and budget and Strategic Plan, Business Plan and t To assist the Leader in holding Cat they ensure accountability within areas in respect of financial requirements of the Strategic P Medium Term Financial Strategy (I To assist the Leader in holding Cat for the delivery of the appropria including delivery on time and requirements of the Strategic Plan, District &amp; Borough Councils (finance and corporate matters) HM Treasury, Department for Communities &amp; Local businesses and live within our opment and delivery of the sure that those strategies are d by the Council and Cabinet. issioning/service areas listed and operational performance ments of the Strategic Plan, e delivery of the key and to ensure that these are meet the requirements of the the MTFS.
-Dinet colleagues to account as their commissioning/service performance, meeting the Plan, Business Plan and the MTFS). abinet colleagues accountable te key projects/programmes within budget to meet the Key Internal Relationships Strategic Responsibilities Government Deputy Chief Executive and Director for Corporate Services Director of Finance County Solicitor Assistant Director for People Assistant Director for Business and Support Assurance Assist with the development and implementation of the Strategic Plan Assistant Director Strategy, Public Health and Protection Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Business Plan and MTFS Equalities Operational Responsibilities Project Responsibilities Finance Cyber Security Digital (within the County Council) Law and Democracy Business Support and Assurance Strategy
+Cabinet Member for Finance and R esources Role Purpose To provide clear political leadershi County Council to help advance the value for money for residents and means To be accountable for the devel strategies listed below and to ensi- able to meet the outcomes require To be accountable for the comm below and to ensure that financial in those areas meets the require Business Plan and the MTFS.
+To be accountable for the projects/programmes listed below delivered on time and budget and Strategic Plan, Business Plan and the To assist the Leader in holding Cat they ensure accountability within areas in respect of financial requirements of the Strategic P Medium Term Financial Strategy (I To assist the Leader in holding Cat they delivery of the appropria including delivery on time and requirements of the Strategic Plan, District &amp; Borough Councils (finance and corporate matters) HM Treasury, Department for Communities &amp; Local he Council's pledge to deliver businesses and live within our lopment and delivery of the sure that those strategies are ed by the Council and Cabinet. issioning/service areas listed and operational performance ements of the Strategic Plan, e delivery of the key and to ensure that these are meet the requirements of the the MTFS. binet colleagues to account as their commissioning/service performance, meeting the Plan, Business Plan and the MTFS). abinet colleagues accountable ite key projects/programmes within budget to meet the Key Internal Relationships Strategic Responsibilities Government Deputy Chief Executive and Director for Corporate Services Director of Finance County Solicitor Assistant Director for People Assistant Director for Business and Support Assurance Assist with the development and implementation of the Strategic Plan Assistant Director Strategy, Public Health and Protection Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Business Plan and MTFS Equalities Operational Responsibilities Project Responsibilities Finance Cyber Security Digital (within the County Council) Law and Democracy Business Support and Assurance Strategy